 - leading the delegation of Kazakhstan within the negotiation process on the legal status of the Caspian Sea in 2011-2013 resulting in a breakthrough between summits of "Caspian Five" in Baku (2010) and Astrakhan (2014);

-Before his appointment as the Executive Director of the CICA Secretariat Kairat Sarybay served as Ambassador Extraordinary and Plenipotentiary of the Republic of Kazakhstan to the Republic of Austria and Permanent Representative of the Republic of Kazakhstan to the International Organizations in Vienna since February 2014.
+Before he was appointed the Executive Director of the CICA Secretariat, Kairat Sarybay served as Ambassador Extraordinary and Plenipotentiary of the Republic of Kazakhstan to the Republic of Austria and Permanent Representative of the Republic of Kazakhstan to the International Organizations in Vienna since February 2014.
 He was also appointed as the Ambassador Extraordinary and Plenipotentiary of the Republic of Kazakhstan to the Republic of Slovenia concurrently in August 2014.

-As the Ambassador of Kazakhstan to Slovenia Kairat Sarybay was one of the most active non-resident Ambassadors.
-During his tenure, Friendship Groups were established in both Parliaments of Kazakhstan and Slovenia, two Honorary Consulates of Kazakhstan were opened (Maribor and Nova Gorica), and cooperation with Kazakh-Slovenian Business Club enhanced opportunities in building trade and economic relations.
-The story of Kazakh hero "Kasse Sebero", who fought and fell in a battle with fascism on the territory of modern Slovenia, reached to a wide audience.
+As the Ambassador of Kazakhstan to Slovenia, K. Sarybay used to be one of the most active non-resident Ambassadors.
+During his tenure, Friendship Groups were established in both Parliaments of Kazakhstan and Slovenia, two Honorary Consulates of Kazakhstan were opened (in Maribor and Nova Gorica), and cooperation with Kazakh-Slovenian Business Club enhanced opportunities in building trade and economic relations.
+The story of Kazakh hero "Kasse Sebero", who fought and fell in a battle with fascism on the territory of modern Slovenia, reached a wide audience.

 Ambassador Kairat Sarybay acts as an advocate for women's empowerment and raises awareness of the important influence men can have in ending gender-based violence and standing up against all kinds of inequality.